apache/pulsar/site2/docs/io-use.md

 :::

-To set up a built-in connector, follow the instructions [here](io-quickstart.md#install-pulsar-and-built-in-connector).
+To set up a built-in connector, follow the [instructions](io-quickstart.md#install-pulsar-and-built-in-connector).

 After the setup, the built-in connector is automatically discovered by Pulsar brokers (or function-workers), so no additional installation steps are required.